vsquicciarini/madys/README.md

 Attribution
 -----------------------
-Please cite [Squicciarini & Bonavita 2022 arXiv:2206.02446](https://arxiv.org/abs/2206.02446) whenever you publish results obtained with `MADYS`.
+Please cite [Squicciarini & Bonavita 2022 A&A 666, A15](https://ui.adsabs.harvard.edu/abs/2022A%26A...666A..15S/abstract) whenever you publish results obtained with `MADYS`.